Select Page

 What Homes.com did for the entire real estate industry was replicate the variables that exist in the “real world” when anyone is ingesting and deploying data from several MLS markets.

-Homes.com also drew on the expertise of the best practices of their data partners for deploying standardized information.
-Through it all, they also realized that documentation is key to success when migrating from one data process to another.
+Homes.com drew on the expertise of the best practices of their data partners for deploying standardized information.
+They also realized that documentation is key to success when migrating from one data process to another.
 Documentation became a core element of the Homes.com approach.

 That’s a critical reason that RESO has developed several documents and technical resources that we make available free to the developers, brokers, technology companies and MLS organizations to assist with data standards adoption and implementation.